 Lea: I probably concentrate on budget travel the most.
 Like everyone else I try to make my money stretch as far as I can.
 I like getting down and dirty with the locals and the challenge of finding the biggest bang for my buck can be fun.
 However, there are somedays I want to win the lottery so I can take a first class, luxury trip around the world.

 TA: What is the best vacation you've ever taken?

 Lea: I loved Amsterdam in the Netherlands.
-It's quirky, interesting, friendly, colorful, ethnically diverse, jammed packed with history and the architecture is amazing.
+It's quirky, interesting, friendly, colorful, ethnically diverse, jammed packed with history, and the architecture is amazing.
 I loved exploring the network of canals and assorted districts.You can bike just about anywhere.
 The people watching from sidewalk cafes and coffee houses is second to none!
-There are also several museums to wander through, housing Masters like Rembrandt and van Gogh.
-I am rarely in any travel photos because I either take photographs of the captivating views and architecture.
+There are also several museums to wander through, housing masters like Rembrandt and van Gogh.
+I am rarely in any travel photos because I take photographs of the captivating views and architecture.

 TA: What's one place you've always wanted to visit?